rrigato/architecture/refactoring/second_edition.md

 - preference using map (applies a function to transform each element in the input collection) and filter (uses a function to select a subset of the input collection) over looping

 - remove unused code, not because it is a performance hit, but because it makes it more difficult for the developer to understand

+# organizing_data_ch9
+- Preference setting a variable only once, because if a variable is set more than once, it is a sign that it has more than one responsibility within a method

+- minimize the scope of mutable data by removing variables and replacing them with their calculations/derivations

+- Having objects that are pass by copy/value can be confusing if the data is mutable because updates reflecting the mutations will need to be made for each of the client copies